NCPH CODE OF ETHICS AND PROFESSIONAL CONDUCT

 4. A public historian also should analyze each research problem within an appropriate body of scholarship drawn from all pertinent disciplines.

-*Applicable guidelines include but are not limited to the Society of American Archivists’ Code of Ethics for Archivists, the International Council of Museums’ Code of Ethics, the American Association of Museums’ Code of Ethics for Museums, the CMA Ethical Guidelines of the Canadian Museums Association, the Principles and Standards of the Oral History Association, oral history guidelines promulgated by the Canadian Oral History Association, the Principles and Standards for Federal Historical Programs of the Society for History in the Federal Government, the Parks Canada Guiding Principles and Operational Policies for Cultural Resource Management, the Code of Ethics of the Canadian Association for Conservation of Cultural Property and of the Canadian Association of Professional Conservators, and the Code of Practice of the Professional Historians’ Association of New Zealand/Aotearoa.
+*Applicable guidelines include but are not limited to the Society of American Archivists’ Code of Ethics for Archivists, the International Council of Museums’ Code of Ethics, the American Association of Museums’ Code of Ethics for Museums, the CMA Ethical Guidelines of the Canadian Museums Association, the Principles and Standards of the Oral History Association, oral history guidelines promulgated by the Canadian Oral History Association, the Principles and Standards for Federal Historical Programs of the Society for History in the Federal Government, the Parks Canada Guiding Principles and Operational Policies, the Code of Ethics of the Canadian Association for Conservation of Cultural Property and of the Canadian Association of Professional Conservators, and the Code of Practice of the Professional Historians’ Association of New Zealand/Aotearoa.